christoph-cullmann/www/content/about.md

 cullmann.io is the personal homepage of Christoph Cullmann.

+The full sources of this web site can be found on [GitHub](https://github.com/christoph-cullmann/cullmann.io).

 ## Professional Life

 I work as a Senior Software Engineer at [AbsInt Angewandte Informatik GmbH](https://www.absint.com/).